user1344-gh/jargon-lang/README.md

 # JargonLang
-Version 0.7
+Version 0.8

 to use, write your code as a command line argument.\
 Contains a lexer and a parser.

-Values: int, float
+Values: int, float, str
 # Operations:
 ## Addition `a+b`
 Adds `a` and `b`